TanKanT97/vue-after-free_TanKanTZBuild/README.md

   1. Format your USB Drive to Exfat.
 > [!WARNING]
 > This will wipe your drive of all data.
 Backup any important data.
-  2. Download the `VueSystemBackup.7z` from Releases.
+  2. Download the `VueSystemBackup.7z` from the original vaf [Releases page.](https://github.com/Vuemony/vue-after-free/releases)
   3. Unpack the contents of the zip onto the USB.
   4. Plug the USB into your console.
   5. If you have a real PSN account on the console go to Settings>Application Saved Data Management>Saved Data in System Storage and backup your savedata to the USB.
 (Sufficient space required.)